University of Arizona College of Medicine – Tucson: Medical education

 The standard curriculum is a four-year program which currently graduates approximately 135 students per year.

 Classes for the first two years are graded on a Pass/Fail basis.
 In the last two years, students complete clinical clerkships at a number of Tucson-area hospitals and have the option to rotate in Phoenix as well.
 Grades for the last two years are assigned on a Pass/Fail/Honors basis.
-This system is similar to the curriculum of most other schools medical schools.
+This system is similar to the curriculum of most other medical schools.
 The college also offers three dual degree programs: a joint MD/PhD, Masters of Public Health (MD/MPH), and Masters of Business Administration (MD/MBA) degree through the College of Medicine, the Mel and Enid Zuckerman College of Public Health, and the Eller College of Management, respectively.

 Admissions and rankings

 Admission to the College of Medicine – Tucson is very competitive with nearly 10,000 applicants vying for 120 spots for the 2022 graduating class.
 Beginning in the 2009–2010 admissions cycle, the school began to accept "extremely qualified" out of state applicants with a cap of 25% of the incoming class.
 Starting in the 2011–2012 cycle, this cap was raised to 50% due to the increased number of seats at the recently established Phoenix campus.
 The College of Medicine, like most medical schools across the country, does not allow international students unless recommended by a faculty of the college and approved by the Dean under very special circumstances.
 The average GPA and MCAT for the Class of 2018 was 3.7 and 30.5 respectively.
 Starting in the 2010–2011 admissions cycle, the American Medical College Application Service (AMCAS) separated the application process between Phoenix and Tucson, allowing students to apply for these campuses separately.

 In 2017, U.S. News & World Report ranked the University of Arizona College of Medicine #74 for primary care and #63 for research.
 Its primary affiliated academic medical center, Banner University Medical Center Tucson, was ranked #39 for nephrology, #46 for geriatrics, and high performing in five other specialties.
 The College of Medicine ranked #7 among the nation's medical schools for Hispanic students, according to Hispanic Business Magazine.

 In 2018, U.S. News & World Report ranked the College of Medicine – Tucson's affiliate hospital, Banner – University Medical Center Tucson, No. 1 in Tucson and No. 3 in Arizona.
 Nationally, the hospital was ranked No. 36 for Gynecology, No. 49 for Pulmonology and No. 50 for Nephrology.